css4j/css4j/README.md

 ```
 After running the script you'll have a tree with all the modules, ready to build with Maven.
 You can just run `mvn` (which defaults to `clean package`) but remember to set `JAVA_HOME` to JDK 15 or higher first, if that is not your default.

 Note that one of the dependencies ([JCLF](https://sourceforge.net/projects/jclf/)) is not in Maven Central.
-Depending on your setup, you may need to install it manually first.
+You probably need to install it manually first, which can be done easily with the [`install-jclf.sh`](https://raw.githubusercontent.com/css4j/css4j-dist/master/install-jclf.sh) script.

 For more information: https://css4j.github.io/